 Best time to visit: Winter thrives with winter sports, and we recommend heading to nearby Keystone Lake to ice skate on 5 acres of ice.
 The lake is one of the largest Zamboni-maintained outdoor ice rinks in North America.

-The Experience: Frisco, Colorado
+The Experience: Frisco

 Hugging Dillon Reservoir, Frisco is a nature lover’s playground.
 Take in the lake life at Frisco Bay Marina.
 Located at just over 9,000 feet, it’s a certified clean marina.
 There are sailboat lessons and rentals, a rowing center, a sandy beach, waterside dining and Marina Park.

 Explore the cross-country skiing and snowshoeing trails in the winter.
 Frisco Lodge even lends out snowshoes for winter exploration.
 The many breweries in the area are a big hit, including Outer Range Brewing Company.
 For deliciously fresh food, people flock to Pure Kitchen.

 41. Versailles, Missouri

 Best time to visit: Although swimming in the cold is only for the strong, going in the fall lets you enjoy the gorgeous foliage for which the Ozarks are known.

 The Experience: Versailles